nikita-telkar/nikita-telkar.github.io/index.md

 My research interests lie in developmental, cardiovascular, and population genetics.
 My curiosity is driven by wanting to elucidate the genetic differences that exist between populations of different ancestries.

-I’m an avid bibliophile, coffee enthusiast, culinary aficionado, and Team Xbox.
+I’m an avid bibliophile, coffee enthusiast, and culinary aficionado.
 I also make and sell custom genetics-themed graphics and merchandise on [Etsy](https://www.etsy.com/ca/shop/ScribblezbyNiki)!

 <br>
 <a href = "mailto:nikita.telkar@bcchr.ca"><i class="fas fa-envelope"></i></a> | <a href = "https://www.linkedin.com/in/nikitatelkar/"><i class = "fa fa-linkedin" ></i></a> | <a href = "https://github.com/nikita-telkar"><i class = "fa fa-github" ></i></a> | <a href = "https://twitter.com/nikita_telkar"><i class = "fa fa-twitter" ></i></a> |